gohypergiant/redux-generators/.github/CONTRIBUTING.md

 ## Logging Issues

-All issues should be created using the [new issue form](https://github.com/bpxl-labs/bpxl-redux-cli/issues/new).
+All issues should be created using the [new issue form](https://github.com/bpxl-labs/redux-generators/issues/new).
 Clearly describe the issue including steps to reproduce if there are any.

 ## Making changes

-`redux-cli` is opinionated to our style and preferences.
+This project is opinionated to our style and preferences.
 However, we happily welcome any content changes or suggestions.

 - Fork the repository on GitHub
 - Add in your changes
-- [Pull requests](http://help.github.com/send-pull-requests/) should be made to the [master branch](https://github.com/bpxl-labs/bpxl-redux-cli/tree/master).
+- [Pull requests](http://help.github.com/send-pull-requests/) should be made to the [master branch](https://github.com/bpxl-labs/redux-generators/tree/master).